xukaili/GFF2Gene_structure.pl/README.md

 ![+](Plot_gene-Si1g001080.png)
 ![-](Plot_gene-Si1g001100.png)
 ## Description
 __`GFF2Gene_structure.pl`__ can be used to draw the Gene structure quickly in `PDF` format based on the GFF and gene's ID.
-It will become a useful tool for `drawing genes on chromosomes map` with the advantages of a simple input data format, easily modified output and very good portability. __`Genes_on_Chr.R`__ is open source, so all we ask is that you cite our most recent paper in any publications that use this script:</br>
+It will become a useful tool for `drawing gene structure` with the advantages of a simple input data format, easily modified output and very good portability. __`GFF2Gene_structure.pl`__ is open source, so all we ask is that you cite our most recent paper in any publications that use this script:</br>
 > 基因结构作图.</br>
 > A tool to draw Gene structure based on perl and R language.</br>